The start date for this event has unfortunately been postponed until May.

-‘Shell Shrine’ is a Second World War German Searchlight bunker on Fort Hommet headland at Vazon transformed from a place of war into a place of peace and beauty made entirely using local seashells.
-It was the inspiration of The Inspiration of Hubert Le Galloudec whose story you can read by clicking through to the Shrine of the Sacred Heart website.
+‘Shell Shrine’ is a Second World War German Searchlight bunker on Fort Hommet headland at Vazon transformed from a place of war into a place of peace and beauty, with over thirty pictures depicting scenes from the Bible made entirely using local seashells.
+It was the inspiration of Hubert Le Galloudec whose story you can read by clicking through to the Shrine of the Sacred Heart website.

 Weather permitting, the shrine will be open on multiple occasions during Heritage75.
 Look out for the ‘shrine open’ signs on the main road or use Perry’s Guide reference 13 E1.
 Visits are free but donations for the continued restoration work carried out by Festung Guernsey would be gratefully received.

 Festung Guernsey’s aim is to make available to the public examples of the most important fortifications built in Guernsey by the German occupying forces during WWII between 1940 and 1945.